hmjbarbosa/CALIOPmatlab/README.md

 ## What's new

+* Corrected the old code to show the true values of the flags on the colorbar.
-We have corrected the old code to run on newer versions of Matlab, and also made it more generic, so it's easier to define new variables (and accompaning color maps) to be plotted.
+* Made the code  more generic, so it's easier to define new variables (and accompaning color maps) to be plotted.
+* Modified the colormaps to match precisely those used at the CALIPSO website.

+In the future, we'll use the aerosol colormaps from [ccplot](https://ccplot.org/) and include the hability to plot the aerosol fields as well.

 ## Usage